COG-UK/docs/heron-barcodes.md

 * Separately, add up the values of the hex digits in odd positions, and multiply the total by 3.
 (B)
 * Add up the two numbers A and B.
 * Calculate the remainder when the total is divided by 16.
-* Subtract the result from 16.
+* If the result is nonzero, subtract it from 16.
 * Convert the number to hexadecimal.
 That should be the value of the checksum character.